What is the N-648 or “Disability Waiver”?

 - able to interpret impartially and without bias.

 If the officer determines either before or during the interview that an individual cannot meet these standards, the officer may disqualify the individual from being an interpreter.
 Interpreters should typically be 18 years of age or older and not a witness.
 An interpreter may never be (1) an attorney or accredited representative for the applicant or (2) individuals under the age of 14.
-Family members will generally be disfavored as interpreters if there is another qualified interpreter available to the applicant as family members may be considered biased towards the applicant.
+Family members will generally be disfavored as interpreters if there is another qualified interpreter available to the applicant.

 How can Project Citizenship help me with my N-648?